 Over the years Peter Jarvis, an active percussionist, conductor, composer, copyist and educator, has played with and conducted new music and percussion ensembles in New York, New Jersey and elsewhere including the Chamber Music Society of Lincoln Center, the Group for Contemporary Music, Talujon Percussion Quartet, The New York Art Ensemble and others including several distinguished orchestras and choruses.

-With Connecticut College since 2008, Peter Jarvis has a B.A. in music, performance concentration and a M.M. in music education from William Paterson University.
+With Connecticut College since 2008, Peter Jarvis has a bachelor of arts degree in music, performance concentration and a master's of music in music education from William Paterson University.

 Jarvis has performed over 100 premiers including works composed for him and the New Jersey Percussion Ensemble, which he directs, by Milton Babbitt and Charles Wuorinen among dozens of other American and international composers.